andyfam/javascript/readme.md

 # Foreach

 Foreach() method is used for iterate the elements in an array, and apply a function to each element.

+# map

+Map() methond is used for iterate the elements in an array, and apply a function to each element, then return an new array.